RaskiTech/raskitech.github.io/README.md

-Nothing here yet...
+Nothing here yet,
-But whily you are here, you can check out http://raskitech.github.io/find-a-vector
+but while you are here you can check out http://raskitech.github.io/find-a-vector